 Established by Novant Health Presbyterian Medical Center, The Solomon House serves the poor and uninsured in the Lake Norman area by providing free health education and referrals to local community resources in the communities of Huntersville, Cornelius, Davidson and Mooresville.
 The Solomon House works closely with churches and human service agencies to provide full access to health and human services for people who may not already have linkages or know where to turn.
 In 2010, The Solomon House provided more than 9,000 people with health screenings, educational programs, support groups and referrals to healthcare providers, free community clinics and social services agencies.
 These programs are supported by funds from Presbyterian Medical Center, our own employees, statewide foundations and contributions from local individuals and faith communities.

 "Learn Well.
 Be Well!"

-Franklin Medical Center provides health related speakers on a quarterly basis at the hospital for county employees.
-The Louisburg hospital also hosts other local groups and events, such as the Relay for Life survivor's dinner, Department of Social Services and the annual Ladies Night Out educational program.
+For county employees, on a quarterly basis, Novant Health Franklin Medical Center provides health-related speakers at the hospital.
+The Louisburg hospital also hosts other local groups and events such as the Relay for Life survivor's dinner, Department of Social Services and the annual Ladies Night Out educational program.

-Matthews Medical Center donates diagnostic imaging services to the Matthews Health Clinic which is an independent program serving the uninsured.
+Novant Health Matthews Medical Center donates diagnostic imaging services to the Matthews Health Clinic, which is an independent program serving the uninsured.
 Matthews' laboratory services partner, Carillion, contributes free testing to the clinic.
-In addition, Matthews' pharmacy department provides support to the clinic and other Novant employees conduct food drives for the clinic's patients.
+In addition, Matthews' pharmacy department provides support to the clinic and other Novant Health employees conduct food drives for the clinic's patients.